What to Do in Hanoi

 We booked our tour with Vietnam in Focus and loved every minute of it.
 We visited the Long Biên Market at 5 am in the morning to see the hustle and bustle of the biggest wet market in South East Asia.
 This is where all trade goods are purchased ahead of a busy day in the city, and had it not been for Vietnam in Focus it is somewhere we would never have visited.

-As well as the market, we also wandered the streets of Hanoi in search of great photo opportunities of locals going about their daily life, including being on the lookout for crazy loads on mopeds!
+As well as the market, we also wandered the streets of Hanoi, predominantly in the old quarter, in search of great photo opportunities of locals going about their daily life, including being on the lookout for crazy loads on mopeds!
 Boris, our guide, not only taught us a great deal about photography, but he also gave us a glimpse of what life as an expat is like in Hanoi, again, another mesmerising peek into a completely different lifestyle.

 Finally, we got an introduction into life on the train tracks, however, this deserves it’s own mention.